Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Abstract

 \section{Abstract}

 Bayesian Optimization (BO) is typically used to optimize an unknown function $f$ that is noisy and costly to evaluate, by exploiting an acquisition function that must be maximized at each optimization step.
-Although provably asymptotically optimal BO algorithms are efficient at optimizing low-dimensional functions, scaling them to high-dimensional spaces remains an open research problem, often tackled by assuming an additive structure for $f$.
-However, such algorithms introduce additional restrictive assumptions on the additive structure that reduce their applicability domain.
-In this paper, we relax the restrictive assumptions on the additive structure of $f$, at the expense of weakening the maximization guarantees of the acquisition function, and we address the over-exploration problem for decentralized BO algorithms.
-To these ends, we propose DumBO, an asymptotically optimal decentralized BO algorithm that achieves very competitive performance against state-of-the-art BO algorithms, especially when the additive structure of $f$ does not exist or comprises high-dimensional factors.
+Even if provably asymptotically optimal BO algorithms are efficient at optimizing low-dimensional functions, scaling them to high-dimensional spaces remains an open problem, often tackled by assuming an additive structure for $f$.
+By doing so, BO algorithms typically introduce additional restrictive assumptions on the additive structure that reduce their applicability domain.
+This paper contains two main contributions: (i)~we relax the restrictive assumptions on the additive structure of $f$ \textit{without} weakening the maximization guarantees of the acquisition function, and (ii)~we address the over-exploration problem for decentralized BO algorithms.
+To these ends, we propose DuMBO, an asymptotically optimal decentralized BO algorithm that achieves very competitive performance against state-of-the-art BO algorithms, especially when the additive structure of $f$ comprises high-dimensional factors.